sowd/PicoGW/README.md

 The concept of this API is as follows:

 1. **Simple and easy**.
 The API basecally follows the concept of REST.
 At the same time, we tried not to be too strict to the concept.
 The API can violate the conceptual correctness to achieve easiness.
-We also put effort to keep source code small, because large source code hampers wide commitments.
+For example, our PubSub model is implemented as a new method of REST.
 2. **Extensible**.
 The API should support the forthcoming IoT devices without drastically changing the basic calling styles.
 We adopt plugin architecture to achieve this.
-3. **Maximize the merit for residents**.
-Most home gateway system are developed by home appliances companies.
-PicoGW should be independent from the pressure from such industry and conservatively implement really necessary, minimal functionalities.
+3. **Independent from device-specific operations**.
+This is our goal. /v1/ API is really device-dependent, but we try to develop /v2/ API as device-independent one.

 ## Calling convention

 The API call is a simple HTTP access to the PicoGW server's 8080 port by default.
 The result is always given as a JSON object.
 Most APIs exist under **/v1/** (The root **/** access shows the control panel.)
-You can always write the API code in the URL field of your browser (HTTP GET access).

 # API directory